danielcifuentes54/vault-associate-certification/README.md

 * UI must be enabled via configuration file.
 * Authentication required to access any of the interfaces

+### Consul Storage Backend

+* Consul is deployed using multiple nodes
+* All data is replicated among all nodes in the cluster
+* Vault runs a consul client locally, this component will connect to the consul cluster

+### Integrated Storage Backend

+* Vault internal storage option
+* Leverages Raft consensus protocol
+* All vault nodes have a copy of Vaul's data (All data is replicated among all nodes in the cluster )
+* Eliminates Network hop to Consul
+* Support high availability
+* Only need troubleshoot Vaul
+* Built-in Snapshots For data retention
+* Hashicorp supported
+* Define a local path to store replicated data
+* You can use the retry_join section in the configuration to auto discover the nodes through the tags on AWS, in other case you can set the ip address directly

+## Installing Vault

+### Installation

+* Vault is platform agnostic, it can be installed in different platforms like: K8S, EC2 instances, Virtual Machines, Physical servers.
+* Also available for many operating systems (MacOS, Windows, Linux, FreeBSD, NetBSD, OpenBSD, Solaris).
+* Operations order:
+  1. Install Vault.
+  2. Create a configuration file.
+  3. Initialize Vault.
+  4. Unseal Vault.
+* Download Vault:
+  * vaultproject.io
+  * Package Manager
+  * Helm

+### Vault Dev Server

+* Quickly run vault without configuration
+* Automatically initialized and unsealed
+* Enables the UI (localhost)
+* Provides an unseal key
+* Automatically log in as root
+* Non persistent - Runs in memory
+* Insecure - does not use TLS
+* set the listener to 127.0.0.1:8200
+* Mounts a K/V v2 Secret Engine
+* Provides a root token
+* Where whould I use dev server?
+  * Proof of concepts
+  * New Development integrations
+  * Testing new features of Vault
+  * Experimenting with features
+* `vault server -dev`

+### Running Vault server in production

+* Use a storage backend that meets the requeriments
+* Multiple Vault nodes will be configured as a cluster
+* Single node is not a recommended architecture
+* `vault server -config=<FILE_PATH>`

 ## Vault Commands

 ### Init Vault
 `vault operator init -key-shares=3 -key-threshold=2`

+### login in Vault
+`vault login`

 ### Ckeck Configuration File
 `vault operator diagnose -config=/etc/vault.d/vault.hcl`